terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 #### **1.1 AI = deterministic algorithms running on digital HW**

-The following shows the code that defines the NN structure and the training algorithm.
-Clocked circuit state machine.
-It will always output the EXACT same result for the same input.
+The following is an example of the python code that defines the structure and training algorithm of a very simple NN.
+Such a NN runs on clocked binary circuits and will always output the EXACT same result for the same input.

 <img src="/assets/M-14.png" alt="desc" width="60%">

-The AI simulation of intelligence started to seem intelligent only recently after the computational hardware reached the performance level required to (1) generate responses at least as fast as a human would respond and (2) with a level of accuracy that at least initially convinced the human user that AI had some level of genuine intelligence.

-But AI has 0 intelligence. **AI circuits have absolutely no similarity whatsoever to human brain neurons.** Human thought exists not as a snapshot, but as a symphony playing out in time.
-But AI circuits host clocked state machines.

-You could even run the most sophisticated LLMs on electro-mechanical relays.
-It might require the entire power output of nuclear plant and take a year or more to generate a token response, but it is theoretically possible.
+The AI simulation of intelligence started to seem intelligent only recently after the computational hardware reached the performance level required to (1) generate responses at least as fast as a human could read them and (2) with a level of accuracy that (at least initially) convinced users that AI had some level of genuine intelligence.
+But AI has no intelligence. **AI algorithms and the circuitry they run on have little similarity to human brain neurons.** You could run the most sophisticated LLMs on GPUs based on electro-mechanical relays.
+It might require its power plant and take years to answer a prompt, but it is theoretically possible.

-*Electro-mechanical relay (a theoretical alternative to the GPU)*<br>
+*Electro-mechanical relay*<br>
 <img src="/assets/relay.png" alt="drones" width="12%">